Call that a tonal value?

 Quirky, creative, sophisticated, proud… how should you sound?
 We look at what makes a good tonal value.

-Tonal values help to create a consistent way of talking to your audiences.
-So how do you know which ones are right for you?
+Tonal values helps to create a consistent way of talking to your audiences.
+So how do you know which one is right for you?

 Most organisations want to find a way of sounding that sets them apart from their competitors.
 Tonal values are the foundation for creating content that’s both distinctive and consistent.

-But finding values that suit your organisation and – most importantly – that can be applied practically, involves more than just picking adjectives.
+But finding a tone that suits your organisation and – most importantly – that can be applied practically, involves more than just picking adjectives.
 Here are a few ideas for tonal values that can work – and tonal value pitfalls to avoid.

 Don’t confuse tonal values with brand values

 Brand values are what your organisation is.
 Your tone is how it sounds.
-Tonal values are an expression of your brand values, but they’re not quite the same thing.
+A tonal value is an expression of your brand values, but it’s not quite the same thing.
 For example, your company may be pioneering – but what would pioneering sound like?
 Probably not like anything you’d want to read.

 Think about your users